pinellolab/haystack_bio/README.md

 Contacts
 --------

-Please send any comment or bug to lpinello AT jimmy DOT harvard DOT edu
+We use [GitHub issues](https://github.com/pinellolab/haystack_bio/issues) for tracking requests and bugs.
+Please submit an new issue if you any comment or you would like to report a software bug.

 Third part software included and used in this distribution
 -----------------------------------------------------------